lowdown — simple markdown translator

 The code is neatly layed out and heavily documented internally.

 First, start in library.c.
 (The main.c file is just a caller to the library interface.)
 Both the renderer (which renders the parsed document contents in the output format) and the document (which generates the parse AST) are initialised.

 The parse is started in document.c.
 It is preceded by meta-data parsing, if applicable, which occurs before document parsing but after the BOM.
 The document is parsed into an AST (abstract syntax tree) that describes the document as a tree of nodes, each node corresponding an input token.
 Once the entire tree has been generated, the AST is passed into the front-end renderers, which construct output depth-first.

-There are three renderers supported: html.c for HTML5 output, nroff.c for -ms and -man output, and a debugging renderer tree.c.
+There are a variety of renderers supported: html.c for HTML5 output, nroff.c for -ms and -man output, latex.c for LaTeX, gemini.c for Gemini, odt.c for OpenDocument, term.c for terminal output, and a debugging renderer tree.c.

 For example, consider the following:

 ## Hello **world**

 First, the outer block (the subsection) would begin parsing.
 The parser would then step into the subcomponent: the header contents.
 It would then render the subcomponents in order: first the regular text “Hello”, then a bold section.
 The bold section would be its own subcomponent with its own regular text child, “world”.

 When run through the -Ttree output, it would generate: